The Regis School of the Sacred Heart

-The Regis School of the Sacred Heart is an elementary and middle school for boys located at 7330 Westview Drive in the Spring Branch area of Houston, in the U.S. state of Texas.
-The all boys school serves students in pre-kindergarten through eighth grade.
+The Regis School of the Sacred Heart is an elementary and middle school for boys.
+It is located at 7330 Westview Drive in the Spring Branch area of Houston, in the U.S. state of Texas.
+The boys school serves students in pre-kindergarten through eighth grade.
 The school has been single gender and non-profit since its founding and is a Houston Area Independent School.
 Regis is also part of the Roman Catholic Archdiocese of Galveston-Houston.
-As of 2022, the school has about 277 students enrolled, and it celebrated its thirtieth anniversary during the 2021–22 school year.
+As at 2022, the school has about 277 students enrolled, and it celebrated its thirtieth anniversary during the 2021–22 school year.
 Regis, an independent Catholic school, is the only all-boys school of the Archdiocese to have early childhood, elementary, and middle school programs in one school.
 Regis is the brother school of the Duchesne Academy of the Sacred Heart.